-Someone I knew from work said to come up and see her new kitchen.
+Some from work said to come and see her new kitchen.
 Her experience with the kitchen design people was really positive.
-You know, rather than going around any more.
-I thought I’ll see how this goes.
 The guy who designed it gave me some really good ideas.
 Once they do the design you start to see how everything else will fit.
-It’s not a huge footprint for the kitchen but it works for me.

 I knew I wanted clean lines, no grooves in my cupboards… something that would bounce the light, either a cream or a porcelain.
 These are ‘porcelain’ and not too difficult to keep clean – just wipe down.
 The island – it’s actually grey but it looks more like a mushroom colour.